Damar Hamlin released from Cincinnati hospital one week after Buffalo Bills safety suffered on-field cardiac arrest

 The news was confirmed by his care team and by the Buffalo Bills on Twitter.

-"We are thrilled and proud to share that Damar Hamlin has been released from the hospital and returned to Buffalo," said a statement attributed to UC Medical Center.
+"We are thrilled and proud to share that Damar Hamlin has been released from the hospital and returned to Buffalo," said a statement attributed to University of Cincinnati Medical Center.
 "He is doing well and this is the next stage of his recovery."

 Millions of football watchers were stunned when Hamlin, 24, fell to the ground after what appeared to be a routine tackle of Bengals wide receiver Tee Higgins.
 CPR was performed on the field for nine minutes and Hamlin was resuscitated with a defibrillator before being transported to a nearby hospital.
 The game was postponed and later cancelled.